Are Your Cybersecurity Disclosure Controls and Procedures Up to Date?

 Management should consider the following best practices:

-• Assess whether IT general controls (ITGC) address the risk of failure to make necessary changes to programs or systems
+• Assess whether your IT general controls (ITGC) address the risk of failure to make necessary changes to programs or systems

 • Ensure that relevant information about cybersecurity risks is processed and reported up the corporate ladder so senior management can make disclosure decisions and certifications